open-webrtc-toolkit/owt-server/doc/Client-Portal Protocol.md

     object(TransportOptions)::
       {
         type: "webrtc" | "quic-p2p",
         id: string(transportId) | null,  // null will result to create a new transport channel.
+Always be null if transport type is webrtc because webrtc agent doesn't support multiple transceivers on a single PeerConnection at this time.
       }

     object(P2PQuicParametersMessage)::